-The test article was maintained according to the Sponsor's instructions.
+The test article was stored according to the Sponsor's instructions.
 Indicator cell lines were maintained by the Cell Biology Laboratory.

-8.1 Co-Cultivation with Mus dunni Cells

-- 8.1.1 Mus dunni cells alone served as the negative control and were run in parallel with the test article for 14 days.
-A sample of the conditioned medium was reserved as a time zero (T0) time point for testing in the PG4 S+L- assay. - 8.1.2 An aliquot of the test article supernatant was saved for testing in the PG4 S+L- assay as a T_0 time point. - 8.1.3 To initiate the co-cultivation, 1 mL of test article cells were added to a flask of Mus dunni cells (10x105 cells). - 8.1.4 Positive controls were established last, using viral amphotropic murine retrovirus stocks inoculated between 10 and 100 FFU. - 8.1.5 All cultures were plated in a suitable growth medium supplemented with fetal bovine serum and antibiotics and maintained at 37 ± 2 °C with 5 ± 2 % CO2 humidified atmosphere. - 8.1.6 Cultures were passaged on days 6 and 12 post-inoculation.
-The negative cultures were handled first, followed by the test article cultures, and finally the positive controls. - 8.1.7 Cell culture supernatants were collected from the negative control, test article and positive control cultures on day 14.
+- 8.1 Co-cultivation with Mus dunni Cells (30201) - 8.1.1 Mus dunni cells alone served as the negative control and were run in parallel with the test article for 14 days.
+Three aliquots (3 x 2.0 mL) of the conditioned medium were reserved as a time zero (T0) time point for testing in the PG4 S+L- assay. - 8.1.2 Three aliquots (3 x 2.0 mL) of the test article supernatant were saved for testing in the PG4 S^+L^- assay as a time zero (T_0) time point. - 8.1.3 Equal numbers of the Mus dunni cells (5x105 cells) and the test article cells (5x105 cells) were mixed to initiate two T150 flasks for the co-cultivation. - 8.1.4 Positive controls were established last, using viral amphotropic murine retrovirus stocks (A-MuLV) inoculated at 100 FFU. - 8.1.5 All cultures were plated in a suitable growth medium supplemented with fetal bovine serum and antibiotics and maintained at $37\pm2^{\circ}\text{C}$ with $5\pm2\%$ CO2 humidified atmosphere. - 8.1.6 Cultures were passaged on days 6 and 12 post-inoculation.
+The negative cultures were handled first, followed by the test article cultures, and finally the positive controls. - 8.1.7 Cell culture supernatants post-passage 2 were collected from the negative control, test article, and positive control cultures on day 14.
 The supernatants were frozen at -60°C or below until tested.